maemreyo/finhome/docs/supabase_setup_guide.md

 CREATE POLICY "Anyone can view interest rates" ON bank_interest_rates FOR SELECT USING (true);
 CREATE POLICY "Anyone can view properties" ON properties FOR SELECT USING (true);
 CREATE POLICY "Anyone can view achievements" ON achievements FOR SELECT USING (true);
+CREATE POLICY "Anyone can view property market data" ON property_market_data FOR SELECT USING (true);
 ```

 ### **Step 3: Test RLS**